 Yana Skakun

-For a brief, luminous window in June, English gardens transform.
-The first flush of roses opens across borders, up pergola posts, over arches — a cascade of cream, ivory, blush, coral and deep red that creates a backdrop so beautiful it seems almost unreal.
-If you're getting married in June and your venue has roses, I will make sure we use every moment with them.
+For a brief, luminous stretch each June, English gardens transform completely.
+The first flush of roses opens across borders, up pergola posts, and over archways — a cascade of cream, ivory, blush, coral, and deep red that creates a backdrop so beautiful it can seem almost staged, even though it is entirely the garden doing what it does every year.
+If you are marrying in June and your venue has roses, I will make absolutely sure we use every part of that window while it lasts.

-When I do a venue visit with couples, I always note the rose plantings and think about which direction they face, when the light will hit them, and at what point in the day they look best.
-East-facing roses catch morning light; west-facing catch evening light.
-This planning matters because the difference between photographing roses in harsh midday sun and in golden evening light is dramatic.
+When I do a venue visit ahead of a June wedding, I always take note of exactly where the rose plantings sit, which direction they face, and at what point in the day the light will hit them best.
+East-facing roses catch the morning light beautifully; west-facing beds come alive in the evening.
+This kind of planning matters more than it might sound, because the difference between photographing roses in harsh midday sun and in soft evening light is genuinely dramatic — the same flowers can look almost unrecognisably different depending on the hour.

-Even venues without dedicated rose gardens often have rose beds near walls, climbing roses on pergolas, or a rose arch at the ceremony entrance.
-If your venue has any of these, I'll make sure we use them.
+Even venues without a formally designated rose garden very often have rose beds tucked against a wall, climbing roses trained up a pergola, or a single rose arch framing the ceremony spot, and if your venue has any of these, however modest, I will make sure we build time in to use them properly rather than walking past.

 Planning a rose-season garden wedding?